 Unmasking and Acceptance

-By embracing their neurodivergent identities, autistic individuals can contribute to changing societal perceptions and creating spaces that are more accommodating of diverse behaviors and needs.
-Unmasking autism, therefore, is not just a personal journey towards authenticity but also a step towards societal transformation, making it critical for both neurodivergent individuals and the larger community[2].
+By embracing their neurodivergent identities, autistic individuals can contribute to changing societal perceptions and creating spaces that are more accommodating of diverse behaviours and needs.
+Unmasking autism, therefore, is not just a personal journey toward authenticity but also a step toward societal transformation, making it critical for both neurodivergent individuals and the larger community[2].

 Three key elements are: